camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/desktop-modeler/element-templates/camunda-platform-7/about-templates.md

 Applying an element template configures the diagram element with pre-defined values for BPMN properties, input/output mappings, and extension properties.

-As seen in the _REST Connector_ example above, it also provides custom editing UI, input validation, and assistance.
+As seen in the _Mail Task_ example above, it also provides custom editing UI, input validation, and assistance.